jorishr/notes-on-backend/databases/mongoDb/mongoose.md

 ModelName.find({name: 'example'}, cb)

 //IMPORTANT!
-The callback function has the same double function as above: error reporting and ACTIONS to be take upon succesfull retrieval of data from the db.
+The callback function has the same double function as above: error reporting and ACTIONS to be take upon successfully retrieval of data from the db.
 The retrieved data will be an object that we call 'foundData'

 (err, foundData) => {
 	if(err){console.log(err)}
 	else {
-		res.render('page', {key: founData})
+		res.render('page', {key: foundData})
 		//pass the retrieve info to rendered page
 	}
 }